Gattocrucco/locs12/README.md

     temporal localization filters with the version of `temps1.py` from January 31, 2021.

+  * `temps1plots20210203.py`: save performance and diagnostic plots of s1
+    temporal localization filters with the version of `temps1.py` from February 3, 2021.

 ## Modules

   * `aligntwin.py`: code to align the ticks of multiple plot scales.